-Experienced attorneys and educators work with students in a one-on-one or group setting to provide instruction on a variety of skills.
+Experienced educators and attorneys work with students in one-on-one and group setting to provide instruction on a variety of skills.
 Tutors work with students both inperson and virtually and tailor their teaching approach to each student's individual needs.
 Tutors are available and ready to assist students during the day, in the evening, and on the weekends.